who we're looking for

 2. You have what it takes to do the work.

 Our coursework is rigorous, and you must have demonstrated the academic proficiency to succeed in that work.
-Our average student has an undergraduate GPA of 3.5 and an SAT score of 1896.

 We do not expect you to know how to teach when you apply, but successful applicants possess the foundational capabilities key to classroom effectiveness: strong communication skills, self-confidence, and a predisposition to project gravity to students.
 Experience in urban communities is also a significant asset.